bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *[Understanding the Bias-Variance Tradeoff; Seema Singh (2018)](https://towardsdatascience.com/understanding-the-bias-variance-tradeoff-165e6942b229)*

+> The tension between oversmoothing and overfitting is an instance of the bias-variance trade-off, a ubiquitous problem in statistical model fitting.
+Variance refers to the modeling error that occurs because of the choice of training data; that is, if you were to choose a different set of training data, the resulting model would be different.
+Bias refers to the modeling error that occurs because you have not properly identified the underlying real-world scenario; this error would not disappear if you simply added more training data.
+When a flexible model is overfit, the variance increases.
+You can reduce this by using a simpler model, but the bias may increase due to the loss of flexibility in modeling the real underlying situation.
+A general approach to handling this trade-off is through crossvalidation.

+*Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

 ### What is Random Sampling?
 > Random sampling is a process in which each available member of the population being sampled has an equal chance of being chosen for the sample at each draw.
 The sample that results is called a simple random sample.
 Sampling can be done with replacement, in which observations are put back in the population after each draw for possible future reselection.
 Or it can be done without replacement, in which case observations, once selected, are unavailable for future draws.
 Data quality often matters more than data quantity when making an estimate or a model based on a sample.
 Data quality in data science involves completeness, consistency of format, cleanliness, and accuracy of individual data points.
 Statistics adds the notion of representativeness.